SESYNC-ci/basic-Shiny-lesson/docs/_slides/reactive.md

 ## Reactivity

 Input objects are **reactive** which means that an update to this value by a user will notify objects in the server that its value has been changed.

-The outputs of render functions are called **observers** because they observe all "upstream" reactive values for changes.
+The outputs of render functions are called **observers** because they observe all "upstream" reactive values for relevant changes.

 ===

-## Reactive objects
+## Reactive Objects

 The code inside the body of `render*()` functions will re-run whenever a reactive value (e.g. an input objet) inside the code is changed by the user.
 When any observer is re-rendered, the UI is notified that it has to update.

 ===